minetest-mapserver/mapserver/doc/install.md

 * Point your browser to `http://127.0.0.1:8080`

 For additional infos (lag,time,players => active mode) on the mapserver interface you should install the [mapserver-mod](mod.md)

+## Performance / Scalability

+For small to medium setups the default values should suffice.
+If you have a bigger map (say: above 10 GB) you should configure the mapserver accordingly:

+* See [Mapobject-Database](./mapobjectdb.md) for a scalable mapserver database